gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding/README.md

 01 02 03
 ```

-Note that the output now contains space separators (indentations) between the encoded symantical values.
+Note that the output now contains space separators (indentations) between the encoded semantical values.
+Not all encodings support indentation so `Indent` option flag may be ignored by them.

 ### GetBytes(ReadOnlySpan&lt;char&gt; s)

 The method decodes all the characters in the specified read-only span into a byte array.
 In this way, `GetBytes` method performs a reverse operation to `GetString`.

-For example, `GetBytes` method of a Base16 encoding would be used like this:
+For example, `GetBytes` method of a Base16 encoding can be used like this:

 ``` c#
 using Gapotchenko.FX.Data.Encoding;